Structural-constrained Methods for the Identification of Unobservable False Data Injection Attacks in Power Systems: Structural-constrained modeling for unobservable FDI attack identification

-Another interpretation of the problem in \eqref{eq; model selection problem the} and \eqref{eq; model selection problem} is as a special case of Matched Subspace Detection (MSD) \cite{scharf1994matched}, in which the measurements are composed of two deterministic signals and an additive noise.
-In a similar manner to our framework, one of the two deterministic signals is considered as the target signal (here, the attack signal) and the other is considered as the background signal (here, the typical load changes).
+A possible interpretation of the problem in \eqref{eq; model selection problem the} and \eqref{eq; model selection problem} is as a special case of Matched Subspace Detection (MSD) \cite{scharf1994matched}, in which the measurements are composed of two deterministic signals and additive noise.
+In a similar manner to in our framework, one of the two deterministic signals is considered as the target signal (here, the attack) and the other is considered as the background signal (here, the load changes).
 However, our framework deviates from the standard MSD problem by: 1) the spanning subspace of the target signal is unknown; 2) sparsity restrictions are assumed on the target signal; and 3) the subspace of the target is contained within the linear space that spans the background signal.
-Thus, standard MSD techniques cannot be applied to solve either \eqref{eq; model selection problem the} or \eqref{eq; model selection problem}.
-It is noted that sparsity restrictions in MSD frameworks may also be considered in other works, e.g. \cite{chen2011sparse,routtenberg2013maximum}.
-Thus, further analysis in terms of MSD performance measures and guarantees can be done based on the results of these works.
+Thus, standard MSD techniques cannot be applied to solve \eqref{eq; model selection problem the} or \eqref{eq; model selection problem}.
+A different perspective, presented in Subsection \ref{sec; GSP extensions}, is the applicativity of \eqref{eq; model selection problem} in the context of graph signal processing (GSP), where $\Hmat$ is a general graph filter.

-\subsection{Identification of unobservable FDI attacks by the GIC approach}
+\section{Identification of unobservable FDI attacks by the GIC approach}